- Paper - junk mail, office paper, newspapers, magazines, telephone directories

 - Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD) these numbers can be found in a triangle on many plastic items for example plastic bags, plastic food containers and plastic milk bottles (lids off please).

 - Plastic types 3 (PVC/V), 5 (PP), 6 (PS) and 7 (other plastics) for example some margarine tubs, yoghurt pots

 Further information about the types of waste that can be recycled can be found in the A to Z of reusing, recycling and waste disposal.
 You can find this in Related Pages.

 Wash and squash

 All drinks cans, plastic bottles and food cans should be washed out before placing in green bins/bags to avoid contamination.
 Squashing them will give you extra space in your bin.

 We will collect any extra recycling if you leave it in a clear plastic bag or a green council bag at the side of your bin on your collection day.
-Don't use black sacks we won't pick these up.
+Please don't use black sacks as we won't pick these up.